OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 Remote access via a plugin is certainly the easiest way for you to access your instance and control/monitor your printer.
 Unless you really know what you're doing, this is very likely the method that you're going to want to be using.
 There are a few different options available that accomplish remote access, without opening up OctoPrint to the rest of the world.

-### OctoEverywhere.com

-[OctoEverywhere.com](https://octoeverywhere.com/?source=octoprint_blog) is a free, secure, and easy to use cloud service that allows you to access your entire OctoPrint web portal from anywhere!
-OctoEverywhere is a community funded effort that focuses empowering everyone to create better with full remote access to their OctoPrint setup.
-The service supports webcam streaming, remote printer control, full plugin support, and more!
-To start the 2-minute setup process go [here](https://octoeverywhere.com/getStarted?source=octoprint_blog), or checkout the official plugin listed [here](https://plugins.octoprint.org/plugins/octoeverywhere/).

 #### Polar Cloud

 The Polar Cloud plugin lets you connect OctoPrint to your [Polar Cloud](https://polar3d.com) account.
 Polar Cloud is a cloud based service that adds a whole lot of flexibility to your workflow.
 It's certainly more than just an app to monitor/control your printer, it's a whole community of printers, designers and makers.
 The process of selecting an object, slicing and sending to your printer are streamlined into a simple workflow.
 The plugin is available [here](https://plugins.octoprint.org/plugins/polarcloud/) and is definitely worth checking out.

-#### OctoPrint Anywhere (*edit: or its successor The Spaghetti Detective*)
+#### The Spaghetti Detective (*edit: updated 2021-04-21*)

-This plugin is a cloud service that allows you to access your OctoPrint instance through a web interface.
+This plugin is a cloud service that allows you to access your OctoPrint instance through a web interface, among other things.
-Setup is relatively simple, install the plugin, either from the Plugin Manager, or you can grab it [here](https://plugins.octoprint.org/plugins/anywhere/).
+Setup is relatively simple, install the plugin, either from the Plugin Manager, or you can grab it [here](https://plugins.octoprint.org/plugins/thespaghettidetective/).
 After installing, you will be greated by a setup wizard that will guide you through the rest of the steps.
 In just a few moments, you'll be up and running, and able to access your OctoPrint instance, without forwaring any ports, or exposing your instance to the internet.

-*edit*: Check out Kenneth's new project [The Spaghetti Detective](https://plugins.octoprint.org/plugins/thespaghettidetective/)
+The Spaghetti Detective has replaced the formerly mentioned OctoPrint Anywhere.

 #### OctoPrint-DiscordRemote